Global buildings sector model

-The buildings sector model is modelled using a global simulation stock accounting model, split into residential and services sub-sectors and applied across 31 countries or regions (Figure A.6).
-The residential sub-sector includes those activities related to individual dwellings.
-It covers all energy-using activities in apartments and houses, including space and water heating, cooling, lighting, and the use of appliances and electronics.
-The services sub-sector includes activities related to trade, finance, real estate, public administration, health, food and lodging, education, and commercial services.
-This is also referred to as the commercial and public service sector.
-It covers energy used for space heating, cooling and ventilation, water heating, lighting, and a number of other miscellaneous energy-using equipment, such as commercial appliances and cooking devices or office equipment.
+The buildings sector is modelled using a global simulation stock accounting framework, split into the residential and non-residential subsectors across 35 countries and regions (Figure A.5).
+The residential subsector includes all energy-using activities in apartments and houses, including space and water heating, cooling, ventilation, lighting, and the use of appliances and other electrical plug loads.
+The non-residential subsector includes activities related to trade, finance, real estate, public administration, health, food and lodging, education, and other commercial services.
+This is also commonly referred to as the commercial and public service sector.
+It covers energy used for space and water heating, cooling, ventilation, lighting, and a range of other miscellaneous energy-consuming equipment, such as commercial appliances, office equipment, cooking devices and medical equipment.

 Figure A.5 - Structure of the buildings sector model

 Key Point: Starting from socio-economic assumptions, the buildings sector model determines demand drivers and the related useful energy demands, which are then applied across building end uses and technology choices to calculate final energy consumption across the 35 model countries and regions.